dcsoft-yyf/JIEJIE.NET/README.md

     return "This software license to :" + Environment.UserName;
 }
 ```
- After use DC.NET Protector , the new code is :
+ After use JieJie.NET , the new code is :

 ```C#
 private string GetLicenseMessage()